waimea-takinredharding/200_DTD-assesment/docs/design.md

 I should include aesthetic considerations when i design the system UI because a pleasantly designed interface is much more enjoyable to use than a badly designed one(clashing colours, etc.).
 This is especially important because several customers might be using the website, so the appearance has more importance than if it was just the shop owner using the site.

-Replace this text with an explanation of what you will need to consider moving forward and how the project will be impacted by this implication.
+I will need to try and make the website User Interface visually apealling.

 ### End-users